Paterson (film): Critical reception

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 96%, based on 256 reviews, with an average rating of 8.49/10.
 The site's critical consensus reads, "Paterson adds another refreshingly unvarnished entry to Jim Jarmusch's filmography—and another outstanding performance to Adam Driver's career credits."
-On Metacritic, the film has a score of 90 out of 100, based on 41 critics, indicating "universal acclaim".
+On Metacritic, the film has a score of 90 out of 100, based on 41 critics.

-Todd McCarthy of The Hollywood Reporter gave the film a positive review, writing of Jarmusch: "A mild-mannered, almost startlingly undramatic work that offers discreet pleasures to longtime fans of the New York indie-scene veteran, who can always be counted on to go his own way."
-Eric Kohn of Indiewire also gave the film a positive review, writing: "But Paterson has too much clarity of mind to fall into a similar category.
+Todd McCarthy of The Hollywood Reporter gave a positive review, writing of Jarmusch: "A mild-mannered, almost startlingly undramatic work that offers discreet pleasures to longtime fans of the New York indie-scene veteran, who can always be counted on to go his own way."
+Eric Kohn of Indiewire also gave a positive review, writing: "But Paterson has too much clarity of mind to fall into a similar category.
 The story builds to an accidental circumstance that, on the surface, might not seem like a big deal—but in the context of Paterson’s tiny universe, resonates with tragic connotations.
 The brilliantly cryptic finale explores what it means to work back from personal setbacks to find a new source of inspiration.
 It’s an apt statement from Jarmusch, a filmmaker who continues to surprise and innovate while remaining true to his singular voice, and who here seems to have delivered its purest manifestation."
 David Edelstein noted the film's unreality, writing: "What Jarmusch hasn't attempted in his Paterson is to explore the part of the city that was called, when Williams wrote about it, 'the slums.'
 Perhaps he felt that abject poverty wouldn't suit his slightly ironic distance, that it would rip the film's fragile fabric.
 It might have, but without that edge this Paterson comes close to seeming twee, like one of Wes Anderson's dollhouse communities.
 The poems make all the difference, transforming the most amorphous yearnings into something hard and beautiful and real."